Newstead (Qld)

 Newstead features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Newstead's dwelling structure, as per the latest Census, consisted of 0.2% houses and 99.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 73.5% houses and 26.5% other dwellings.
-Home ownership in Newstead stood at 13.3%, with mortgaged dwellings at 15.3% and rented ones at 71.5%.
-The median monthly mortgage repayment was $2,000, exceeding the Brisbane metro average of $1,863.
-Median weekly rent in Newstead was $490, higher than Brisbane metro's $380 but lower than the national figure of $375 for mortgage repayments and $400 for rents.
+Newstead's dwelling structure, as per the latest Census, consisted of 0.2% houses and 99.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Newstead was at 13.3%, with mortgaged dwellings at 15.3% and rented ones at 71.5%.
+The median monthly mortgage repayment in Newstead was $2,000, higher than Brisbane metro's average of $1,863.
+The median weekly rent figure for Newstead was $490, compared to Brisbane metro's $380.
+Nationally, Newstead's mortgage repayments were higher at $2,000 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing